facebookresearch/clutrr/README.md

 `python setup.py develop`

-**Note**: Currently, CLUTRR is being updated to integrate [GLC](https://github.com/koustuvsinha/glc) in the develop branch (#9).
-For the original full readme, please switch to the main branch.
+**Note**: For the original full readme of v1.0, please switch to the main branch.

 ## Usage